Hanshen-Xiao/cs55500.github.io/index.md

 ## Assignments

 Grading will be based on the problem sets, midterm exam, and class participation.
-There will be 6 problem sets and your top 5 scores will count towards your grade.
-You have a total of 10 late days to use across the 6 psets (max of 5 late days for any single pset).
+There will be 4 problem sets.
+You have a total of 8 late days to use across the 4 psets.
 You can use these late days however you like; we will use the timestamp of your Gradescope submission to calculate the number of late days.

 Submitting psets:
 You should typeset your pset answers in LaTeX.